juan-angel/podcaster/README.md

 # podcaster
-Application to download podcast from several RSS Feeds
+Application to download podcasts from several RSS Feeds